Fact sheet

 |

-School stories from the Corangamite CMA regionBe inspired by the way schools in the Corangamite region are implementing the program; Timboon P-12 School (2023), Deans Marsh PS (2022) and Carlisle River PS (2020) To view a video featuring Deans Marsh Primary School’s River Detectives story click here
+School stories from the Corangamite CMA regionBe inspired by the way schools in the Corangamite region are implementing the program; Covenant College (2024), Timboon P-12 School (2023), Deans Marsh PS (2022) and Carlisle River PS (2020) You can also view a video story about Covenant College or Deans Marsh Primary School.

 |